dvogureckiy99/Guides/windows_os/labs_design_eng.md

 # Hi, dudes!

-This guide is for you just to give unve you idea how to create good report!
+This guide is for you just to give an idea how to create good report!
 It it splitted into parts, so I hope you will use it for your reports!

 ## Common